zerotier/lf/README.md

 * `genesis.lf`: Genesis records for the network this node participates in
 * `node.db`: SQLite indexing and meta-data database
 * `records.lf`: Flat data file containing all records in binary serialized format.
 This file will get quite large over time.
-* `weights.b??`: Record proof of work weights with 96-bit weights striped across three memory mapped files
+* `weights.b??`: Record proof of work weights with 96-bit weights striped across three memory mapped files to reduce I/O load during weight updates
 * `graph.bin`: Memory mapped record linkage graph data structure
 * `wharrgarbl-table.bin`: Static table used by proof of work algorithm

-The node will also modify `client.json` to add its own local (127.0.0.1) HTTP URL so that client queries will by default go to the local LF node.
+The node will also create or modify `client.json` to add its own local (127.0.0.1) HTTP URL so that client queries on the local system will use it.

 Watch `node.log` after you start your server for the first time and you'll see it synchronizing with the network.
 This can take a while.
 Once the node is fully synchronized you should be able to make queries against any data.